sphincs/pyspx/README.md

 ### Installation

-The package is available on the PyPI and can be installed by simply calling `pip install pyspx`.
+The package is [available on PyPI](https://pypi.org/project/PySPX/) and can be installed by simply calling `pip install pyspx`.
 Note that it may take a few moments to compile the SPHINCS+ code for your platform.

 ### API